gweltou/Swarm/README.md

 # Swarm
 A swarm simulation experiment in python.

-Influenced by artificial life, cellular automata, swarm intelligence and evolutionary algorithms
+Inspired by artificial life, cellular automata, swarm intelligence and evolutionary algorithms

 ## Requirements
 * PyGame